MicrosoftLearning/mslearn-azure-ml/Instructions/06-AutoML-classification-model.md

 1. Wait for its status to change to **Completed**.
 1. When the Automate Machine Learning job status has changed to **Completed**, explore the job details in the studio:
     - The **Data guardrails** tab shows whether your training data had any issues.
-    - The **Models** tab will show all models that have been trained.
-Select **View explanation** for the best model to understand which features influenced the target value the most.
+    - The **Models + child jobs** tab will show all models that have been trained.
+Select **Explain model** for the best model and create the explanation job run using the **aml-cluster**.
+    - Wait until a new column **Explained** appears next to the **Algorithm name** column and select **View explanation**.
+You may need to refresh the algorithm list for this option to appear.
+    - Review the dashboard created to understand which features influenced the target value the most.

 ## Delete Azure resources